How to Start a Kitchen Garden in India

 How to Start a Kitchen Garden 8

 Indoor plants are less likely to dry faster as compared to the outdoor ones.
-Water deeply when the top 2 inches of the soil feels dry to touch.
+So only water them when the top 2 inches of the soil feels dry to the finger.
+For outdoor ones, do the same but only for the top inch.
+They generally need water once every 2-3 days.

-Tip: Use rice water for watering the kitchen garden plants, as it works as organic liquid fertilizer as well.
+Tip: You can use rice water for watering the kitchen garden plants, as it works as an organic liquid fertilizer as well.

 6. Pick the Right Growing Medium